nesfit/bonnet-ics-library/imadics/doc/kmc-iec104.md

 * One ASDU can transmits several objects, however, these objects must have the same COT.
 * One TCP packet can contain several ASDUs with same or different COTs.

-Considering the above observations and based on the availability of information provided by IEC IPFIX template the following key fields were defined:
+The model of communication is created by aggregating IEC IPFIX records using the key fields that represents flow and computing statistics of the operations.
+The key fields of flows are as follows:

 | Flow Key Fields |
 | ----------- |